-(a) sufficient preparation of the Review, including the development of a detailed audit plan;

-(b) on-site investigations of the Accredited Member, including: (i) review of the Accredited Member's facilities; and

-(ii) review of a list of the Accredited Member's suppliers;

-(c) consultations with the Accredited Member's risk assessment team, Supply Chain

-Officer and Controller (as applicable);

-(d) audit conclusion, including the validation, reporting and recording of findings that determine the level of conformity of the Accredited Member's supply chain due diligence with the DMCC Rules for RBD-GPM; and

-(e) provide recommendations to the Accredited Member to improve its due diligence practices.
+- (a) sufficient preparation of the Review, including the development of a detailed audit plan; - (b) on-site investigations of the Accredited Member, including: - (i) review of the Accredited Member's facilities; and - (ii) review of a list of the Accredited Member's suppliers; - (c) consultations with the Accredited Member's risk assessment team, Supply Chain Officer and Compliance Officer (as applicable); - (d) audit conclusion, including the validation, reporting and recording of findings that determine the level of conformity of the Accredited Member's supply chain due diligence with the Rules for RBDG; and - (e) provide recommendations to the Accredited Member to improve its due diligence practices.

-Rule 4.6Annual Report on Supply Chain Due DiligenceEach Accredited Member shall produce an annual report.
-This shallinclude a summary of the Review in accordance with Sections 16 andSection 19 (as applicable) of the DMCC Review Protocol (Annex 3).
+Rule 4.6 Annual Report on Supply Chain Due Diligence

+Each Accredited Member shall produce an annual report.
+This shall include a summary of the Review in accordance with Step 5 of the OECD Guidance and Sections 16 and Section 19 (as applicable) of EBC Review Protocol (Annex 2).